slicetext/awm_dots/README.md

 # Sprint Speed: Low Quality Dotfiles
 ![Image of the setup](screen_shot.png)
 ### Installing
+⚠️ Warning⚠️
+These dot files in their default configuration will delete your custom alacritty theme if you have one and replace it with a themed version.
+The solution to this is to turn off the Alacritty theme switcher in [settings.lua](./settings.lua).

 ###### Clone the repo using `git clone --recursive` instead of `git clone` so that you install external libs as well

 ### Dependencies (I may have forgotten a couple)